We are honored to partner with you in your care. As a patient at Yuma Regional Medical Center, you have many rights.

 - Be informed except in an emergency, of alternatives to a proposed psychotropic medication or surgical procedure and associated risks and possible complications.

-- Have an advance directive (Living Will, or Healthcare Proxy, Durable Power of Attorney for Healthcare, or DNR order or identification).
+- Have an advance directive (Living Will or Healthcare Proxy, Durable Power of Attorney for Healthcare, or DNR order or identification).
 These documents express your choices about your future care or name someone to decide if you cannot speak for yourself.
-A copy should be provided to YRMC, your family, and your doctor.
-YRMC staff and practitioner will comply with these directives.
+A copy should be provided to YRMC, your family and your doctor.
+YRMC staff and practitioners will comply with these directives.

 - Expect that treatment records are confidential unless you have given permission to release information or reporting is required or permitted by law.